blawar/tinfoil/src/docs/network.md

 ## Auth
 ### OAuth
-Google Drive OAuth has the highest priority, and will always be used if setup.
+Google Drive OAuth has the highest priority and will always be used if setup.
 OAuth is the only method to access and list private files.
-You must set up google drive OAuth within NUT, and then conenct Tinfoil to NUT via network or USB to transfer the OAuth token(s).
+You must set up google drive OAuth within NUT, and then connect Tinfoil to NUT via network or USB to transfer the OAuth token(s).

 ### API Key
 Specifying an API key allows you to do authed requests to access private files, however listing files will not work.